Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 Which hormones cause changes to the hair?

-Throughout our lives, different hormones can play a different role in our hair health.
-To answer the question of which hormone causes hair thinning, let’s dive a little deeper into how each of these hormones can affect the normal cyclical hair growth pattern:
+Throughout our lives, hormones can play many different roles in our hair health.
+To answer the question of which hormone causes hair thinning specifically, let’s dive a little deeper into how certain hormones can affect the normal cyclical hair growth pattern:

-• Cortisol: High stress means elevated levels of cortisol, the primary stress hormone in the body.
-When elevated for long periods, cortisol can affect the cells that build the hair and keep follicles stuck in the resting/shedding phase longer [2].
+• Cortisol: Chronic high stress means elevated levels of cortisol, the body’s primary stress hormone.
+When raised for long periods, cortisol can damage the cells that build hair and increase the number of follicles entering the resting/shedding phase.
+[2].

 • Androgens: Increased levels of androgen hormones like testosterone and the more potent dihydrotestosterone (DHT) can shrink hair follicles over time, which may lead to weaker hair strands and an overall pattern of thinning [3].
 Even though androgens are usually classified as “male” sex hormones (because men typically have higher levels of them), everyone has androgens present in their body (just like males have low levels of estrogen and progesterone, too) [4].